jmcanterafonseca/dataModels/ParksAndGardens/Garden/doc/spec.md

     + Attribute type: [DateTime](https://schema.org/DateTime)
     + Optional

-+ `nextWateringDeadline` : Deadline for next watering operation. to be done on this garden.
++ `nextWateringDeadline` : Deadline for next watering operation to be done on this garden.
     + Attribute type: [DateTime](https://schema.org/DateTime)
     + Optional

 + `refRecord` : List of records which contain measurements related to this garden.
-    + Attribute type: List of references to entities of type `GardenRecord`
+    + Attribute type: List of references to entities of type `GreenAreaRecord`
     + Optional

 ## Examples of use